-- 13.8 It should be noted that the Education (Pupil Information) (England) Regulations 2005 (the "Regulations") applies to maintained schools so the rights available to parents in those Regulations to access their child's educational records apply to the School.
-This means that following receipt of a request from a parent for a copy of their child's educational records, the School must provide a copy within 15 school days, subject to any exemptions or court orders which may apply.
-The School may charge a fee (not exceeding the cost of supply) for providing a copy of the educational record, depending on the number of pages as set out in the Regulations.
-This is a separate statutory right that parents of children who attend maintained schools have so such requests should not be treated as a Subject Access Request. - 13.9 Following receipt of a Subject Access Request, and provided that there is sufficient information to process the request, an entry should be made in the School's Subject Access log book, showing the date of receipt, the Data Subject's name, the name and address of requester (if different), the type of Data required (e.g. Student Record, Personnel Record), and the planned date for supplying the information (not more than one calendar month from the request date).
-Should more information be required to establish either the identity of the Data Subject (or agent) or the type of Data requested, the date of entry in the log will be date on which sufficient information has been provided. - 13.10 Where requests are "manifestly unfounded or excessive", in particular because they are repetitive, the School can: - 13.10.1 charge a reasonable fee taking into account the administrative costs of providing the information; or - 13.10.2 refuse to respond.
+- 13.11 Following receipt of a Subject Access Request, and provided that there is sufficient information to process the request, an entry should be made in the school's Subject Access log book, showing the date of receipt, the Data Subject's name, the name and address of requester (if different), the type of Data required (e.g. Student Record, Personnel Record), and the planned date for supplying the information (not more than one calendar month from the request date).
+Should more information be required to establish either the identity of the Data Subject (or agent) or the type of Data requested, the date of entry in the log will be date on which sufficient information has been provided. - 13.12 Where requests are "manifestly unfounded or excessive", in particular because they are repetitive, the school can: - 13.12.1 charge a reasonable fee taking into account the administrative costs of providing the information; or - 13.12.2 refuse to respond.